What is the SnapWords® System?

-The SnapWords® System explicitly teaches essential reading skills in a manner that children across the Learning Spectrum can understand.
+The SnapWords® System explicitly teaches essential reading skills within a comprehensive system that is neurodiverse in order to meet the needs of children across the Learning Spectrum.
 Within the System, elements are leveled by difficulty with each level building on the previous one, no skill is taught in isolation, and essential skills are taught explicitly and systematically.
-All abstract concepts are embedded in right-brained elements that ease learning for those 60%.
+We created a corresponding, comprehensive list of phonics/sound spellings also leveled by difficulty.
+All abstract concepts are embedded in right-brained elements that ease learning for the 60%.

-As skill levels are taught, students practice their new skills in context by reading correlated decodable children's readers.
-They follow reading practice with game based activities that provide an opportunity for them to deepen their learning and become fluent with their new skills.
+As each Level of SnapWords® is taught, SnapWords® Mini-Lessons teach word recognition, the related phonics concepts, spelling, writing, decoding unknown words, and comprehension.
+Students practice their new skills in context by reading correlated decodable children's readers.
+They follow reading practice with game-based activities that provide an opportunity for them to deepen their learning and become fluent with their new skills.

 What follows is a breakdown of the System, the students we are reaching, how the System works, and why it works.

 This section shines a light on some of the ways in which children take in, process, use, and remember what they learn.

 For left-brain dominant processors: